A biosecurity team of 4.7 million

 Partnerships and other collaborations enable us to work more effectively towards a collective vision for biosecurity.

 The tools, rules and processes available make doing the right thing easy for New Zealanders and visitors.

 Outcomes – the end results

-Each goal has outcomes that break down in more detail the end results we're looking for.
-The outcomes for this strategic direction are on page 11 of the direction statement.
+Each goal has outcomes that break down in more detail what the end results will look like.
+The outcomes for this strategic direction are on page 11 of the Direction Statement.

 Targets for 2025 – to drive action

-To make sure we achieve the goals of the direction statement, we've set targets for 2025:
+To make sure we achieve the goals of the Direction Statement, the following targets were set for 2025:

 - 75% of adult New Zealanders understand what biosecurity means and why it is important.

 - 100,000 New Zealanders regularly take action to control plant or animal pests in their community.
 (40,000+ people currently are estimated to be part of a community group that manages weeds or pests).